mehfuzh/AutoBox/readme.md

 	Container.Init(Resolve.From(<YOUR_ASSEMBLY>));

-Here to mention that AutoBox is a convention based tool, it means IAccountService will search for AccountService class that implements it.
+Here to mention that AutoBox will do the mapping for a service type (interface) on demand thus making it lazy.

 Next you need to create a controller factory from *DefaultControllerFactory* that overrides __GetControllerInstance__.
 Since AutoBox is implemented using __CommonServiceLocator__ you can directly include _ServiceLocator.Current.GetInstance_ that will return the target controller with depencies properly injected.